DragonFish55/sprintproject/test-results/sprint 4 test results/regression tests/signup_neg_2.md

 Pass

 ### Comments
+Duplicate username error message was fixed.
 Appropriate messages when account creation credentials weren't fulfilled were displayed according to the associated error